ExplosiveMindsSoftware/cis-185-portfolio/Midterm Project/README.md

 # Future Improvements

-If I had more time, I would have added a search function to search for comics using the Comic Vine API, along with creating a page for store inventory.
+If I had more time, I would have added a search function to search for comics using the Comic Vine API and HTTP requests and responses, along with creating a page for store inventory.
 I also would have styled the entire website to look like a comic book with comic panels.

 # Credits